-The Financial Accounting Standards Board ("FASB") issued an Accounting Standards Update ("ASU") in December 2011, which requires an entity to disclose information about offsetting and related arrangements to enable users of its financial statements to understand the effect of these arrangements on its financial position.
+The FASB issued an ASU in December 2011, which requires an entity to disclose information about offsetting and related arrangements to enable users of its financial statements to understand the effect of these arrangements on its financial position.
 The guidance requires entities to disclose both gross information and net information about both instruments and transactions eligible for offset in the balance sheet and instruments and transactions subject to an agreement similar to a master netting arrangement.
 These provisions are effective for interim and annual reporting periods beginning on January 1, 2013.
-The adoption of this guidance effective January 1, 2013 will not have a material impact on our financial position, but may result in additional disclosures.
+The adoption of this guidance will not have a material impact on our financial position, but may result in additional disclosures.

+Table of Contents

+TESORO CORPORATION

-Table of Contents TESORO CORPORATION NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Unaudited)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

+(Unaudited)

 The FASB issued an ASU in May 2011 related to fair value measurements and disclosures to achieve common fair value measurements and additional consistency of disclosures between U.S. GAAP and International Financial Reporting Standards.
 This standard includes amendments that clarify the application of existing fair value measurements and disclosure requirements, while other amendments change a principle or requirement for fair value measurements or disclosures.
 Some of the changes include (1) the application of the highest and best use and valuation premise concepts, (2) measuring the fair value of an instrument classified in a reporting entity's shareholders' equity, and (3) quantitative information required for fair value measurements categorized within level 3 of the fair value hierarchy.
 In addition, this standard requires additional disclosure for level 3 measurements regarding the sensitivity of fair value to changes in unobservable inputs and any interrelationships between those inputs.
-The adoption of this guidance effective January 1, 2012, did not have a material impact on our consolidated financial statements.
+The adoption of this guidance, effective January 1, 2012, did not have a material impact on our condensed consolidated financial statements.